 What to Pay Yourself

-Deciding your first paycheck depends on how much you charge customers, your skillset, the cost of running the business, and the time invested in working.
+Deciding your first paycheck depends on business owner pay, your skillset, the cost of managing personal and business expenses, and tracking the time invested using bank statements in your personal and business accounts.

 You can pay yourself as a business owner in two ways:

-- Wage: You pay yourself a regular salary and deduct taxes from it exactly like you would for a company employee.
+Wage: In your S corp or C corporation, you pay yourself a regular monthly salary and handle payroll taxes through a structured payroll schedule, just as you would for any company employee.
 Businesses that are organized as S-corporations, C-corporations, or limited liability companies subject to corporate taxation are required by law to comply with this.
-According to the IRS’s “reasonable” compensation standard, your pay should be equal to what someone else in your industry earning the same position would earn.
+According to the IRS's "reasonable" compensation standard, your pay should be equal to what someone else in your industry earning the same position would earn.

-- Owner’s draw: You periodically take money (in cash or in kind) from the profits of your company.
-Owner’s equity, also known as your equity in the company, is the maximum you can withdraw.
+Owner's draw: You periodically take money (in cash or in kind) from the business profits of your unincorporated business, ensuring to keep track of these withdrawals through your personal bank account to manage your own taxes efficiently.
+Owner's equity, also known as your equity in the company, is the maximum you can withdraw.
 Although you are not required to pay taxes in advance each time you withdraw money, it is a good idea to budget for your tax payment by routinely setting aside money.

 How to Pay Yourself?